 The currently planned gas production expansion in Appalachia would make meeting U.S. climate goals impossible, even if the Administration's newly proposed methane rules are successful in reducing methane leakage by 45 percent.
 Our calculations show that the rise in gas consumption projected by the EIA would alone lead to emissions that would surpass the current long-term U.S. climate target by 2040, even after accounting for methane leakage cuts.
 This ignores the emissions from the production (and consumption) of exported gas.
-In other words, even if gas were the only source of greenhouse gases in 2040, it would still blow the U.S. climate goals (see Figure ES-1).
+In other words, even if gas were the only source of greenhouse gases in 2040, it would still blow the U.S. carbon budget.
+This makes it clear that the growing use of gas is out of sync with U.S. climate goals (see Figure ES-1).